 Juvenile Justice reform in Georgia reduced incarceration of children younger than 17 by 46% since 2014.

 In FY19, Juvenile Justice Grants served 1,350 and Community Service Grants served 614 at-risk youth across Georgia.

 Georgia is one of only three states that processes all 17-year-olds as adults, instead of sending them to the juvenile justice system.

 Why It Matters

 The health and welfare of Georgia’s at-risk children depend on their staying in school and out of court.
-Over the last 5 years, Georgia has seen a 46% decrease in youth incarceration, thanks to effective evidence-based therapies that are helping many court-involved children avoid future criminal misbehavior.
-Having successfully advocating for a long-overdue update of Georgia’s juvenile code, we are now taking a proactive approach to keep kids out of the juvenile justice system altogether.
+Georgia has seen a 46% decrease in youth incarceration since 2014, thanks to effective evidence-based therapies that are helping many court-involved children avoid future criminal misbehavior.
+Having successfully advocated for a long-overdue update of Georgia’s juvenile code, we are now taking a proactive approach to keep kids out of the juvenile justice system altogether.

 Where Georgia Stands

 Georgia is one of only three states that processes all 17-year-olds as adults in the criminal justice system, sending them to adult court rather than through the juvenile justice system.